hammerlab/ketrew/README.md

 Ketrew: Keep Track of Experimental Workflows
 ============================================

+This is **Work in Progress**, not ready for use.

 Build & Install
 ---------------

 Ketrew depends on
-`nonstd`, `pvem`, `docout`,  `sosa`,  `pvem_lwt_unix` and uses `ocp-build`:
+`nonstd`, `pvem`, `docout`,  `sosa`,  `pvem_lwt_unix` and uses the `ocp-build` build system:

     ./please.sh build

-You should install within Opam, but you can always:
+You should not install `ketrew` yet, but you can always call at your own risk:

     ocp-build install